RuilinYang-beta/RuilinYang-beta/README.md

 ### Hi, I am Ruilin Yang 👋

-- 📜 I currently study at TU Hamburg, Germany.
+- 📜 I currently live in Berlin, Germany.

 - 🎓 I hold a Bachelor degree in Computer Science & Engineering at University of Twente, the Netherlands.
 - 🔨 I am looking for opportunities to work as a frontend/full-stack software engineer.